bplmaps/lmec-main-site/content/articles/maptivists-at-the-margarita-muniz-academy.md

 ---
 date: 2022-01-24T17:08:08-05:00
 title: Maptivists at the Margarita Muñiz Academy
-description: 'Our education team spent the first two weeks of January teaching critical map literacy to a small group of seniors at the Margarita Muñiz Academy. '
+description: 'Our education team spent the first two weeks of January teaching an intersession on critical map literacy to a small group of seniors at the Margarita Muñiz Academy. '
 image: "/uploads/2022-01-24/img_20220113_104320813.jpg"
 author: 'Michelle LeBlanc '
 tags: